JoeShans21/COMP-311-Auto-Emails/README.md

 The system includes personalized email templates for each student category:

-- **Excelling Students**: Recognition for consistent high performance
+- **Excelling Students**: Recognition for consistent high performance (≥85% on both quizzes)
-- **Improving Students**: Congratulations on improvement with specific metrics
+- **Improving Students**: Congratulations on significant improvement with specific metrics
-- **Struggling Students**: Supportive message with offers of help
+- **Struggling Students**: Supportive message with offers of help (both scores <60%)
-- **Declining Students**: Concerned but supportive message
+- **Declining Students**: Concerned but supportive message (high Quiz 2, low Quiz 3)
 - **Consistent Students**: Acknowledgment of steady progress

 ## Security Notes

 - Never hardcode passwords in your code
-- Use environment variables for sensitive information
-- Consider using OAuth2 for better security
+- Use Gmail App Passwords (not regular passwords)
 - Always test with dry run mode first
+- Gmail App Passwords are more secure than regular passwords

 ## Example Output